siberianfox/g2wiki/Text-Mode.md

-This page describes what you can do from the command line in G2.
-Basically, it's entering configuration values and commands, and sending lines of Gcode.
+This page describes the text mode command line in G2.
+Text mode is intended as a human readable way to access the system and perform simple tasks.
+For UI and machine-to-machine connections we recommend using JSON mode.

 ## Text Mode and JSON Mode
-TinyG can operate in either text mode (command line mode) or JSON mode.
-In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
+G2 can operate in either text mode (command line mode) or JSON mode.
+In text mode G2 accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
 Example:

 	Command | Description
 	--------|--------------